Types of engagements

 Engagement Type Payment Flow Protection Recommended Use

-Project Escrow, paid after client approval High Most one-off projects
+Project Escrow, released after approval High Most one-off and scoped work

 Repeat Recurring, paid immediately Moderate Ongoing/retainer work